yaminncco/vue-guided-tour/docs/config.md

 #### `@after-start`

-Emits after the tour start.
+Emit after the tour start.

-#### `@after-end`
+#### `@after-exit`

-Emits after the tour end.
+Emit after the tour end.

 #### `@after-move`

-Emits after the tour move to the next or prev step.
+Emit after the tour move to the next or prev step.

 ## Slots